Golf Tutorials

 • Excessive Hunching: You have to bend over excessively from your upper back and waist, rounding your shoulders and compromising your athletic posture.
 Good golf swings are built on maintaining posture and rotating around the spine.
 When you're hunched over, that clean rotation breaks down, leading to an inconsistent swing path and weak, erratic shots.
 It's also a recipe for lower back pain.

 • Too Much Knee Flex: To get lower to the ground, you might sit down into a deep squat.
 While a little knee flex is good, too much restricts your ability to turn your hips.
-Your hips are a major power source in the golf swing, restricting their movement means you're relying entirely on your arms, which kills your distance and consistency.
+Your hips are a major power source in the golf swing, and restricting their movement means you're relying entirely on your arms, which kills your distance and consistency.

 The result is a collection of frustrating misses.
 Shots struck thin because you can't stay down through the swing, or hit fat as you lose your balance trying to reach the ball.
 Standard-length clubs force a taller player to make uncomfortable, unnatural movements, and you can't build a repeatable golf swing on that foundation.